-Please click here to sign up for the CSWD Digest and be notified when the program resumes.
+This program is currently unavailable.
+Please click here to sign up for the CSWD Digest and be the first to learn about any future changes.

 CSWD has a small supply of recycling and compost collection bins you can borrow at no charge to help reduce waste at your next event.

 - Submit the online Event Bin Resevation Form to request your bins.
 Requests are fulfilled on a first-come, first-reserved basis.
 We will contact you to confirm availability or get more information once we receive your form.

 - Pick up the bins at the CSWD administrative office.